 Financial Rights strongly recommends that you DO NOT sign up to a Debt Agreement without first seeking independent advice from a free accredited financial counsellor.
 Our Fact sheet on debt agreements gives more information.

 Ariana was in her twenties and working full time.
 She had about $40,000 in debts and a car loan.
 After a brief illness and a family dispute, she felt stressed and unable to cope.
 She was over limit on two credit cards and $1,500 in arrears on a personal loan.
 She responded to an ad for debt help and was recommended a Debt Agreement.
 Under the terms of the agreement which went for 3 years, she had to pay $41,500 ($882 per month) which included a $1900 upfront fee, $10,800 in ongoing fees and $1,300 to the government.
 Only $27,500 went to her creditors.
 She had second thoughts several times before the deal was made but the consultant insisted that she was doing the right thing.

 She was later disappointed to find that she had trouble getting rental premises, or getting connected to Foxtel.
 Looking back she thinks she could have managed to get back on track with just some advice and support to make arrangements with her creditors.
 She wasn’t even that far behind.

-- If your creditors accept your Debt Agreement proposal, you will need to pay for the entire agreement (which may be for up to 5 years or more) to get the benefit of the reduction in your debts, and interest.
+- If your creditors accept your debt agreement proposal, you will need to pay for the entire agreement (which may be for up to 3 years or 5 years if you own or are buying your home) to get the benefit of the reduction in your debts, and interest.
 During this time, there will be restrictions on your ability to get credit and other limitations.

 WHAT ARE THE ALTERNATIVES TO ENTERING A DEBT AGREEMENT?